 Excel COUNTIF for blank and non-blank cells

-There may be times when you need to count the number of cells which are blank or the number of cells which hold data, regardless of their content.
+There may be times when you need to count the number of cells which are blank or the number of cells that hold data, regardless of their content.

 COUNTIF if cell is not blank

-In one of my projects I had to use license keys for a lot of different products.
-Since those license keys were delivered to me as .txt files, the easiest way for me to keep track of them was to import them in an Excel file.
-After each sale I removed the key from the list of available licenses.
-In order to keep track of unsold inventory I created a formula based on COUNTIF function, which counted all cells which had text (any characters).
+In one of my projects, I had to use license keys for a lot of different products.
+Since those license keys were delivered to me as .txt files, the easiest way for me to keep track of them was to import them into an Excel file.
+After each sale, I removed the key from the list of available licenses.
+In order to keep track of unsold inventory, I created a formula based on COUNTIF function, which counted all cells which had text (any characters).
 For this I used the following formula:

 There is however a catch with this formula.
 It works only for cells containing text because it ignores entries such as numbers or dates.
 If you are looking to count cells which contain any type of input you can use:

 Counting blank cell is just as easy.
 All you need to do is use the formula =COUNTIF(range,””).
 The formula correctly handles numbers, dates, and text values.

 As an alternative, Excel has a built-in dedicated function to count blank cells, called COUNTBLANK.
 The syntax is very simple. with only one argument – the range where you want to apply it.
 The syntax is: